 Mehrsa Baradaran, UC Irvine Law professor and author of the above titled book, explores how a segregated economy limits access to capital in communities of color and perpetuates a cycle of poverty.

 Marco A. Davis, President & CEO of the Congressional Hispanic Caucus Institute (CHCI), and SFA CEO Michael Bright discuss the impact on the Hispanic community of COVID-19, institutional bias, and the ongoing protests, as well as how our industry can help Latin youth gain access to jobs in finance.

 Since 1980, SEO Career has provided training and resources to over 7,000 underrepresented students nationwide, allowing them to secure positions of leadership across Wall Street and Corporate America.
 This video highlights the successes achieved by their alumni, as well as the progress being made toward creating a more equitable society and diverse

-SFA’s I&D initiative is a collaborative effort between SFA’s Board of Directors, membership, executive leadership, and the broader industry.
-Associated programming is funded through annual SFA membership dues, and the I&D Advisory Committee works with SFA to create and curate educational content and networking opportunities.
+SFA’s DEI initiative is a collaborative effort between SFA’s Board of Directors, membership, executive leadership, and the broader industry.
+Associated programming is funded through annual SFA membership dues, and the DEI Steering Committee works with SFA to create and curate educational content and networking opportunities.